shanet/Google-Music-Playlist-Sync/README.md

 ## Usage

 First and foremost, the GoogleMusicAPI needs to be installed.
+The version that `pip` installs seems to be outdated.
+It's best to grab the most recent source from: https://github.com/simon-weber/Unofficial-Google-Music-API
+After cloning, run `python setup.py build` and then `sudo python setup.py install`.
-Running `sudo pip install gmusicapi` will install it and all dependencies.
-After that, just run it like any other Python script.
+Once the GoogleMusicAPI is installed, just run the playlist sync script like any other Python script.
 It will guide you through logging in and syncing songs.

 If you use two-step authentication with your Google account, you can store your application specific key in a file called "pass.txt" in the same directory as the script.
 You should ONLY store an application specific key here.
 Storing your real password in plain text is a horrible idea.
 Granted, so is storing an app-specific key, so type it in each time if you want.